 - dry eyes

-It’s worth noting that in the survey of CBG users discussed above, many respondents said that these side effects were either very minor, or not present at all — so you don’t have much to worry about.
+It’s worth noting that in the survey of CBG users discussed above, many respondents said that these side effects were either very minor or not present at all.
+If you get the dose right, CBG shouldn’t cause any negative effects.